draeger-lab/refinegems/docs/source/modules/gapfill.rst

 or you can use it in your local script with

 .. code:: python
+    :linenos:

     from refinegems import gapfill as rgg
     rgg.gapfill_analysis(<your model>, gapfill_params, new filename)